-1. What are cryptocurrency?
+What are crypto assets?

-2. What types of cryptocurrency are there?
+What types of crypto assets are there?

 Security tokens can be seen as an investment product.
 Security tokens are bought with the expectation of receiving dividends or making a profit on the stock exchange.

 An example on our website of a security token is NEXO.

 However, many crypto projects do not want their token to be labeled as a security token.
 When a token is seen as a security token, the issuer of the token is bound by certain laws and regulations, which he would not be bound by in the case of a utility token.

 In addition to having to comply with various laws and regulations, security tokens also have some specific characteristics:

 - Security tokens entitle a company to a profit distribution in the event that a company makes a profit.